 (c) otherwise accept the nominated Stand Alone Facility becoming a permanent Stand Alone Facility; and

-(d) notify the Electricity Generation Corporation of the IMO’s decision.
+(d) notify Verve Energy of the IMO’s decision.

 7A.4.7 System Management must, as soon as practicable after receiving a request by the IMO under clauses 7A.4.2(a) or 7A.4.6(a):

-(a) consider all information reasonably available to it and advise the IMO of System Management’s views on the potential impacts on the performance of System Management’s functions in relation to the SWIS (if the nomination of the Stand Alone Facility is accepted), including system constraint impacts, as well as impacts on the provision of Ancillary Services; and
+(a) consider all information reasonably available to it and advise the IMO of System Management’s views on the potential impacts on the performance of System Management’s functions in relation to the SWIS (if the nomination of the Stand Alone Facility is accepted or rejected), including system constraint impacts, as well as impacts on the provision of Ancillary Services; and

-(b) advise the IMO whether to reject the nomination of the Stand Alone Facility.
+(b) advise the IMO whether to reject the nomination of the Stand Alone Facility together with reasons.

-7A.4.8 If the IMO notifies the Electricity Generation Corporation that the nominated Stand Alone Facility is not to permanently become a Stand Alone Facility then it must, as soon as practicable, provide the IMO with an updated Balancing Portfolio Supply Curve which includes the nominated Stand Alone Facility.
-The nominated Stand Alone Facility will cease to be treated as a Stand Alone Facility and the updated Portfolio Supply Curve will take effect from the time and date specified by the IMO in a notice to the Electricity Generation Corporation.
+7A.4.8 If the IMO notifies Verve Energy that the nominated Stand Alone Facility is not to permanently become a Stand Alone Facility the nominated Stand Alone Facility will cease to be treated as a Stand Alone Facility from the time and date specified by the IMO in the notice to Verve Energy.

-7A.4.9 The nominated Stand Alone Facility permanently becomes a Stand Alone Facility if the IMO notifies the Electricity Generation Corporation that it is to permanently become a Stand Alone Facility.
+7A.4.9 The nominated Stand Alone Facility permanently becomes a Stand Alone Facility if the IMO notifies Verve Energy that it is to permanently become a Stand Alone Facility.

 9.3.3.
-The IMO must determine the Metered Schedule for each of the following Facility Facilities and Non-Dispatchable Load for each Trading Interval in accordance with clause 9.3.4.:
+The IMO must determine the Metered Schedule for each of the following Facility Facility types and Non-Dispatchable Load for each Trading Interval in accordance with clause 9.3.4.:

 (a) Non-Dispatchable Loads;